SolidSok/meet/README.md

 Scenario 2: User can expand an event to see its details
 Given: user has not clicked the event
-When: user clicks on event
+When: user clicks on event button
 Then: user should see expanded details on the event

 Scenario 3: User can collapse an event to hide its details